bricelam/bricelam.github.io/_posts/2014-12-16-ef7-migrations-designtime.md

 were created for you could have some in `MyProject.Migration.V1_0` and some in `MyProject.Migration.V1_1`.
 `Add-Migration` is even smart enough to create new migrations in the same namespace and folder as the last one.

 Like in EF6, you can put migrations in a separate assembly.
-Though in EF7, we removed some of the pain.
+Though in EF Core, we removed some of the pain.
 Just remember to always invoke Migrations commands on the project containing the migrations.

 Feedback
 ========
-As always, please let us know what you think about this and other Entity Framework 7 features by commenting on [our blog posts][4], [tweeting us][5], or [submitting new issues][6].
+As always, please let us know what you think about this and other Entity Framework Core features by commenting on [our blog posts][4], [tweeting us][5], or [submitting new issues][6].